madeleinel/Cheat-Sheets/CommandLine.md

     + the changed files (added, removed, modified, etc)
     + exit through "q"

+### git reset --hard origin/master
+  + will overwrite the local HEAD/master branch with the content of the remote master branch
+  + using "--hard" will ensure that the changes are synced into the index and workspace as well

 ## Adding to GitHub

 ### git add --all .